TACC-Cloud/agave-cli/docs/contributing/set-up-git.md

 ## Task 2.
 Set your signature and an upstream remote

-When you contribute to Agave-CLI, you must certify you agree with the [Developer Certificate of Origin](https://developercertificate.org/).
+When you contribute to Tapis-CLI, you must certify you agree with the [Developer Certificate of Origin](https://developercertificate.org/).
 You indicate your agreement by signing your `git` commits like this:
 ```